 A. The process to request a print refund has not changed.
 Instructions are available here.

-Q. At the end of the year, can I request a refund of any used credits?
+Q. At the end of the year, can I request a refund of any unused credits?

 A. Yes, just submit a request to the IT Help Desk using this online web form.

 Q. I'm a student worker, how do I avoid being charged for work-related materials?